jonasctrl/monocular-slam-drone/README.md

 > [!important]
 > This project provides an open-source framework that uses a virtual environment to test and compare autonomous UAV navigation methods based on monocular vision.
 >
-> Current drone navigation systems is proof of concept.
+> Current drone navigation system is proof of concept.
 Refer to the [Citation](#citation) section for the journal paper to learn more about the research and concerns addressed application in real-world scenarios.

 ## Citation